athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 ## clojure

-When you read the `CLI Tools` [official guide] you will notice that they use `clj` and `clojure` and both accept the same arguments.
+When you read the `CLI Tools` [official getting started] you will notice that they use `clj` and `clojure` and both accept the same arguments.
 Are they the same thing or different?
 When do you use one over the other?

 First, how are they the same or different?
 When you use `clj` it actually calls `clojure` under the hood and `clojure` itself calls something like this: